-Following the tragic fire accidents of Mont Blanc, Gotthard and Tauern tunnels European Community released the ED2004/54/CE relevant to increase safety in the existing and future tunnels which has been adopted by all European Countries.
+Following the tragic fire accidents of Mont Blanc, Gotthard and Tauern tunnel European Community released the ED2004/54/CE relevant to increase safety in the existing and future tunnels which have been adopted by all European Countries.
 The main focus is the ventilation in case of fire inside a tunnel.
 The task is to keep the smoke under control with suitable ventilation systems and create safe escape routes for the users.
 For further information please see “Systems and Equipment for fire and Smoke Control in road Tunnels” PIARC, Technical Committee C3.3, 2006.

-Energy resources are not unlimited and consequently we should pay attention of this aspect.
+Energy resources are not unlimited and consequently, we should pay attention to this aspect.
 European Commission has supported a dedicated study.
-The research focus on the potential savings in the energy consumption in the various industrial activities.
+The research focuses on the potential savings in energy consumption in the various industrial activities.
 For the underground segment (mining, tunnels, metro, rail etc.) it is estimated a today value of 3000 GWh.
 The target was to achieve improvements of 3% for fan efficiency and 17.5% on ventilation systems.
 If the target is reached a 600 GWh power would be saved.
 The research was carried out in 2001 before the global financial crisis so the scenarios could nowadays be different and therefore not in line with what was forecasted.
 For further information please see “ Market Study for Improving Energy Efficiency for Fans” Final Report 2001, support from European Commission under the SAVE Program, Project XVII/4.1031/Z/99-313.

-More practical approach, that is currently used, is the Life Cycle Cost (LCC) that has become an important aspect of tunnel management for private tunnels owners, as well as for government agencies.
+A more practical approach, that is currently used, is the Life Cycle Cost (LCC) that has become an important aspect of tunnel management for private tunnels owners, as well as for government agencies.
 Remarkable reduction in energy can be achieved if the total life cost of equipment is considered; normally between 25 to 30 years.
 For further information please see “Best Practice Life Cycling Analysis for Tunnel equipment” PIARC Report2016R01EN.

-Our products have been designed with the highest possible efficiency, special care has been taken on the blade design resulting in an optimization of fluid dynamics characteristics; special truly reversible blade profile can guarantee 100% reversibility keeping the fan efficiency at high level.
+Our products have been designed with the highest possible efficiency, special care has been taken on the blade design resulting in an optimization of fluid dynamics characteristics; special truly reversible blade profile can guarantee 100% reversibility keeping the fan efficiency at a high level.
 The fans are suitable to operate in an aggressive environment like road tunnels and are suitable for Corrosivity Category C5-I as per EN 12944-2.

-Tunnel during construction: our AXC axial fan range can deliver fresh air to dilute pollutants inside the tunnel; dry dedusters to reduce dust content especially quartz with certified performances; air/water chillers, specially in hot climate zones to keep the air temperature at an acceptable level for working squads.
-International standards are available: e.g. BS 6164:2011, however is widely used a Swiss Norm: Norme Suisse SN 531 196 “ Ventilation des Chantiers Souterrains” that covers both ventilation and dust control.
+Tunnel during construction: our AXC axial fan range can deliver fresh air to dilute pollutants inside the tunnel; dry dedusters to reduce dust content especially quartz with certified performances; air/water chillers, especially in hot climate zones to keep the air temperature at an acceptable level for working squads.
+International standards are available: e.g. BS 6164:2011, however, is widely used a Swiss Norm: Norme Suisse SN 531 196 “ Ventilation des Chantiers Souterrains” that covers both ventilation and dust control.

 Final ventilation of road/rail tunnels: our AJ/AJ-TR unidirectional/reversible jet fans for longitudinal ventilation with the highest N/kW ratios; AXC/AXR unidirectional/reversible axial fan range for semi transverse/transverse ventilation.
-Full package of fans, fire/overpressure dampers for safety exits and escape routes in order to safely evacuate the people.
+Full package of fans, fire/overpressure dampers for safety exits and escape routes to safely evacuate the people.
 There are several Standards around the world: Austria (RVS), Norway (Manual 021), Germany (RABT), Italy (ANAS), USA (NFPA) and PIARC (2012R05EN) which is widely accepted.
 All these documents give design procedures both for sanitary/fire ventilation.